Madhumita1110/ResumeParsing/README.md

 # Resume Parsing Using RoBERTa-based Transfer Learning

-This Resume Parser uses RoBERTa-based Transfer Learning for Named Entity Recognition (NER).
+This Resume Parser uses BERT-base-cased Transfer Learning for Named Entity Recognition (NER).
 It can extract key resume information accurately with advanced NLP techniques.
-Transfer learning with models like RoBERTa has achieved state-of-the-art results in various NLP tasks, including NER.
+Transfer learning with models like BERT has achieved state-of-the-art results in various NLP tasks, including NER.
 This approach can lead to more accurate and reliable parsing of resume information.
 Traditional machine learning-based NER models require a large amount of labeled data for training.
 Transfer learning, on the other hand, benefits from the pre-training on extensive corpora, requiring less labeled data for fine-tuning.